Opinion: Death of a saw salesman?

 Thankfully for us, the new management team for the big four is committed to continuing to send their representatives out into the mills and understands their special role in the saw filing trade.
 Even though most of the saws in Canada will be coming from one source, the smaller manufacturers are still out there making good products at competitive prices albeit on a lesser scale.
 The opportunity for a small company to become a large company is never more than a group of dissatisfied consumers away and the large players cannot afford to rest on their laurels and ignore the needs and concerns of their customers.
 The best way for them to keep informed is and has always been through the ears of their salesmen on the road.
 Yes, there will be fewer of them and their range will be more restrictive than in the past, but given the alternative I think that’s a good deal for us.

-Trevor Shpeley is on the executive of the BC Sawfilers Association and works as a filer at Kalesnikoff Lumber in British Columbia.
+Trevor Shpeley is a former executive of the BC Saw Filers Association and works as a filer at Kalesnikoff Lumber in British Columbia.

 Preventing a dust collector inlet explosionJune 19, 2018 - Dust collectors containing combustible material are…

 6 questions to ask when choosing a dust collection system contractorJune 21, 2018 - A dust collection system is an…

 AFPA launches #Foresters social media campaignJune 19, 2018 - The Alberta Forest Products Association announced the…

 Resource jobs are key to strong communities, says NighborJune 19, 2018 - Canadian industries will continue to work…

 Saw Tech Log and Rural Expo

 2018 Great Lakes Logging & Heavy Equipment Expo